LambdaSven/PizzaChatbot/README.md

 The help functionality is implemented, but is not super user friendly - that needs some work.

-The payment system currently is unimplemented, so when it says the payment lines enter any text to progress to the conclusion of the order.

 ## Todo

-The database will be created and maintained by the classes in the DB package, which will include a class to convert objects into database compatible objects, and a class to handle the database operations themselves.

 The parser needs some touch-ups, but those are low priority at the moment.

-The unit testing needs to be more comprehensive.

-The Pizza object and the Toppings need to have a payment system in place, where we can automatically calcluate the price of a pizza based on the size and the toppings.